nowaproj/docs/docs/data-connections/supabase/auth.md

 # Authentication

-Building apps is exciting — but before your users can truly enjoy your app, they need a way to **sign up, log in, and log out safely**.
+In general, before your users can truly enjoy your app, they need a way to **sign up, log in, and log out safely**.
 Let’s go through it with you step by step.

 ---